Sydney Brown (American football): Professional career

+Philadelphia Eagles

 Brown was ranked the #3 Canadian prospect ahead of the 2023 CFL draft, but ultimately went undrafted.

 The Philadelphia Eagles selected Brown in the third round (66th overall) of the 2023 NFL draft.
 He notably became the last of five defensive backs drafted from the same Illinois' secondary spanning from 2018 to 2020.
-His fellow defensive backs from Illinois included Nate Hobbs (2021), Kerby Joseph (2022), Devon Witherspoon (2022), and Quan Martin (2023).
+His fellow defensive backs from Illinois included Nate Hobbs (2021), Kerby Joseph (2022), Devon Witherspoon (2023), and Quan Martin (2023).

 In Week 17 against the Arizona Cardinals, Brown recorded his first career interception and touchdown on the same play when he returned an interception 99 yards off a Kyler Murray pass.
 In Week 18 against the New York Giants, Brown tore his ACL, ending his season.